 If you gather data to make strategic decisions, it brings a lot of practical benefits.
 Decision-makers may apply data to transform the following aspects of their businesses:

-• Improving marketing efforts.
-Data-powered technology helps a marketing specialist conclude client behavior.
+- Improving marketing efforts.
+Data-powered technology helps a marketing specialist draw conclusions about client behavior.
 This, in turn, allows a marketer specialist to adjust their message to a customer and make it more personalized.

 Below, you may see one of the examples of how data-driven business decisions are used in e-commerce.
 AI or ML-powered technology collects customer data.
 The data includes product preferences, the time when clients purchase, their average budget for shopping, etc. These data are stored in the cloud and processed by a data-driven tool.
 The latter detects patterns that are used in making relevant product recommendations and launching effective marketing campaigns.